 And here I am, on my island in Malaysia!
-Perhentian Besar, "the great".
-Who faces Perhentian Kecil, "the little one", where I had already spent ten days, three years ago.
+Perhentian Besar, "the big one".
+Which faces Perhentian Kecil, "the small one", where I had already spent about ten days, three years ago.

 Easy arrival.
-The diving center Watercolors with whom I made contact by e-mail, arranged everything in advance: crossing speedboat, bungalow.
-I will test the dives tomorrow!
+The diving center Watercolors with whom I had contacted by e-mail, arranged everything in advance: speed-boat crossing, bungalow.
+I will try the dives tomorrow!

 Tonight, I'll just post some pictures.
-I spent the day with my feet in the sand, not to do much, except to rave about the translucent azure water.
+I spent the day with my feet in the sand, not doing much, except to enjoy the translucent blue of the water.

-On my way to the beach behind mine, the aptly named Paradise Beach, I came across a shoot for Malaysian TV.
-One of these series with rose water, where the actors overplay thoroughly.
+On my way to the beach behind mine, Paradise Beach, I came across a shooting for the Malaysian TV.
+One of these soppy series, where the actors overplay their hand.
 Very funny.

-The title: Biru Cinta Delaguna, which could be translated as "The Blue Lagoon of Love", if I believe the explanations given to me by the guys on the film crew...
+The title: Biru Cinta Delagunawhich could be translated as "The blue lagoon of love", if I believe the explanations given to me by the guys of the film crew...

-The cameraman was happy to take the pose.
-Another guy on the team invited me to the party with fireshow they were organizing in the evening.
-But I'm too tired, not the courage to move, especially since the dinner was extended ...
+The cameraman was happy to pose.
+Another guy from the team invited me to the little party with fireshow they were organizing in the evening.
+But I'm too tired, I don't have the courage to move, especially since the dinner went on...

-We are staying in the same place!
-It is she who recognized me and hailed on the beach...
-We stared at each other with round, incredulous eyes.
-The world of divers is definitely small!
+We are staying at the same place!
+She recognized me and called me on the beach...
+We stared at each other with round eyes, incredulous.
+The world of divers is definitely very small!

-Like me, she travels alone and carries around her dive bag.
-It's funny, all the same, that we found ourselves, two years later, by the purest chance, in Asia again.
+Like me, she travels alone and carries her diving bag.
+It's funny, all the same, that we find ourselves, two years later, by the purest of coincidences, in Asia again.

-The height of luxury for the geeky traveler: there's even wi-fi on my beach!
+The ultimate luxury for the geeky traveler: there's even wi-fi on my beach!

-On the other hand, no electric socket in my bungalow, it will not be convenient to recharge the batteries of the camera.
-I left the charger tonight at the reception desk.
-We'll see tomorrow if they thought to leave him plugged!
+On the other hand, no electric plug in my bungalow, it will not be convenient to recharge the batteries of the camera.
+I left the charger last night at the reception.
+We'll see tomorrow if they thought to leave it plugged in!